rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 (c) 2016-2020 VMware, Inc. or its affiliates.

-Released under the Mozilla Public License 1.1, same as RabbitMQ.
+Released under the same license as RabbitMQ, see `LICENSE`.